 - And what content is going to resonate with them most?

-No matter what your business is, no matter what product or service you’re selling, establishing your buyer personas -- to which you can and should always refer when creating new content --is a quintessential first step to constructing a solid base for Customer Success.
-Even if you haven’t pulled these profiles together yet, the customer success strategy you have already been following is publishing and promoting content that focuses on the needs of your audience.
+No matter what your business is, no matter what product or service you're selling, establishing your buyer personas is a quintessential first step to constructing a solid base for customer success.
+Even if you haven't pulled these profiles together yet, the customer success strategy you have already been following is publishing and promoting content that focuses on the needs of your audience.

-In the Acquisition stage (which correlates to the Close phase of the inbound marketing methodology), it’s Sales who has now taken hold of the reins.
-While prospects convert into qualified leads and move further along the funnel, their experience with and expectations of your business truly begin to take shape.
-Should they close and become a customer, they’ll expect the same level of consistency as the relationship builds.
-This is why it’s so important that:
+When it comes to customer acquisition, it's your sales team who has hold of the reins.
+While prospects convert into qualified leads and move further along the funnel, their experience and expectations of your business truly begin to take shape.
+Should they close and become a customer, they'll expect the same level of consistency as the relationship builds.
+This is why it's so important that:

 - A member of your Sales team builds a strong rapport with the prospect.